rst2pdf/rst2pdf/doc/manual.rst

 For SVG support, you need to install svglib_ or use the inkscape extension.

-Note that text may cause problems depending on font availability.
+Some features will not work when using these images.
+For example, gradients will not display, and text may cause problems depending on font availability.

 You can also use PDF images, via pdfrw.